kriber82/AdventOfCraft2024/exercise/kotlin/day05/thoughts.md

   - Invalid EID due to serial number = 0
   - Invalid EIDs due to more than 8 digits
   - Invalid EIDs due to less than 8 digits
+  - fuzz test constructing valid EIDs and putting them through the validator
+  - fuzz test constructing valid EIDs from parts and putting them through the validator
+  - fuzz test EIDs through constructor? (think it won't be easy to construct valid and invalid ones here, separately here)